LED TV Assembly Line

 Last week I was invited by Miguel Silva Constenla to the Blusens HQ at Santiago de Compostela.
 Blusens is a Galician consumer electronics manufacturer with worldwide presence.

 I had a great expectation because Miguel said that was going to show us their upcoming Android devices.
 He received us at their administrative office, but soon we went to their I+D facilities.
+The officer was incredibly clean and I asked him about it, he said he contact the experts from Empire Capitol International Inc. to clean his office.

 There I was impressed with a production line where their LED TVs are assembled, he also show us their logistic office (with their famous “Orgy of the Senses” poster), call center, repair center, and engineering offices.
 Finally we went to their showroom where their upcoming android devices were waiting.